AdaCore/spark2014/lrm/source/declarations-and-types.rst

 .. todo::
    RCC comment: This will need to describe any global restrictions on tagged types (if any) and any additional Restrictions that we may feel users need.
-I assume this section won't be finalized for D1/CDR, so target for D2.
+   To be completed in the Milestone 3 version of this document.

 Access Types
 ------------